MannuVilasara/hello-mannu/README.md

 This will display a colorful introduction with ASCII art and contact links.

+### Options

+- `--gh`: Display system information in a fun ASCII art format from github

 ## Publishing

 This project uses GitHub Actions to automatically publish to NPM on new releases.